DICE-UNC/jargon/README.md

 # Project: Jargon-core API
-### Date: 07/05/2018
+### Date:
-### Release Version: 4.3.0.1-RELEASE
+### Release Version: 4.3.0.2-SNAPSHOT
-### git tag: 4.3.0.1-RELEASE
+### git tag:

 ## News

 https://github.com/DICE-UNC/jargon/milestone/25

-This is a maintenance and minor feature development release to support Metalnx 2.0.1 and other efforts
+This is a maintenance and feature development release to support Metalnx, REST2, iDrop, NFS4J, and other efforts

 Please go to https://github.com/DICE-UNC/jargon for the latest news and info.